Using an External Code Editor

 To create the file and build your script:

-At this point, you can run all of the commands that are supported by the youtrack-scripting package without having to specify the variables for your host and token.
+At this point, you can run the commands without specifying the values for your host and token.
 Use the following commands to run your scripts:

 The basic process is as follows:

-3. Use the upload command to update the workflow in YouTrack.
+uploadcommand to update the app package in YouTrack.

-Keep in mind that you’re still pushing updates straight to your production environment.
-For many developers, it’s like playing with fire.
-If you’d like to work in a more controlled manner, follow the instructions in the next section to play it safe.
+Keep in mind that you're still pushing updates straight to your production environment.
+If you'd like to work in a more controlled manner, follow the instructions in the next section.

 Connecting to a Test Environment